 Mandatory Drug Testing

 By law, employees in certain fields must undergo drug testing before employment and random drug testing thereafter.
 Workers in the airline, trucking, pipeline, railroad and transit are required to participate in drug testing including random drug testing.
-If you want to implement a drug-free policy at your company, you can start with pre-employment drug testing at one of our nearby drug testing clinics.
-Testing most often involves taking a urine sample.
-Other options include require hair follicle testing, breath alcohol testing, saliva and oral fluid drug testing and blood samples.
+Check out our web page to learn more about our DOT drug testing services.

 The primary objective of drug testing is to ensure a safe workplace.
 The Occupational Safety and Health Administration (OSHA) supports drug free workplace programs for employees that work with heavy-duty equipment, machinery, or vehicles.
 A drug-free worker is more likely to identify, avoid, and prevent workplace hazards and help co-workers do the same.
 Even if your company operates outside of these fields, drug testing can help protect you from costly mistakes that can ruin business partnerships and tarnish your public image.